 Creditors are not allowed to contact you once your bankruptcy attorney has set in motion your bankruptcy.
 The bankruptcy law provides for an automatic stay.
 This means that a civil restraining order put on all your creditors and prevents any collection activity.
 A creditor may not contact you in any manner to collect a debt, they can’t call, send letters, or take any legal action once your case is filed and the automatic stay is in effect.
 If a creditor ignores these rules, they can be made to pay you damages.

 It’s okay for me to max out my credit cards before I file for bankruptcy.

 This is not a good idea; in fact it’s actually fraud.
 Bankruptcy judges do not look well upon that type of last minute charging.
 Maxing out your credit cards right before declaring bankruptcy will only cause you trouble and creditors can sue to make those charges “non-dischargeable.”
 If you are looking to declare bankruptcy, it’s best to stop using your credit cards as soon as possible, however if you have been using the credit cards recently, it is certainly still possible to file a bankruptcy and discharge those debts under most circumstances.
 It is a matter for your California bankruptcy attorney to explain and navigate.

-Bankruptcy, bankruptcy attorney, california bankruptcy attorney
+Post Tags: Bankruptcy, bankruptcy attorney, california bankruptcy attorney